is Trip Advisor reliable?

-When we took a closer look at its TripAdvisor reviews again, we saw a number of solo, “one-review ever” reviewers who voted this place five stars.
-There’s definitely businesses that sell TripAdvisor reviews, so there’s probably a number of fake and inflated reviews because they were bought fake.
+When we took a closer look at its reviews again, we saw a number of solo, “one-review ever” reviewers who voted this place five stars.
+There’s definitely businesses that sell reviews, so there’s probably a number of fake and inflated reviews because they were bought fake.

-The hotel itself was not bad, but it certainly does not deserve one of the top spots on TripAdvisor and is not rave-worthy in my opinion.
+The hotel itself was not bad, but it certainly does not deserve one of the top spots on rank and is not rave-worthy in my opinion.
 Is it possible this hotel has inflated its ratings?